leahneukirchen/nitro/README.md

 - `LOG`: this service is used as a logging service for all services that don't have a `log` directory.
-- `rc.boot`: `rc.boot/setup` is run before other services are brought up.
+- `SYS`: `SYS/setup` is run before other services are brought up.
   You can already use `nitroctl` in `rc.boot/setup` to bring up services in a certain order.
+  `SYS/finish` is run before all remaining services are killed and the system is brought down.

 ## Modes of operation